atomfinger/toUUID/why_touuid.md

 With this error, we run into the same challenge as to where we checked the school.
 It can be challenging to trace the error back to where the exact students who are either missing or wrongly included.

-When using .toUUID(), we can easily encapsulate both of these test cases into a single test:
+When using toUUID, we can easily encapsulate both of these test cases into a single test:

 ```java
 List<Student> result = studentDao.listStudentsBySchoolOrderedByGraduationYear("Harvard");